 Edenred is a leading digital platform for services and payments and the everyday companion for people at work, connecting more than 50 million users and 2 million partner merchants in 46 countries via more than 850,000 corporate clients.

-Edenred offers specific-purpose payment solutions for food, fleet and mobility, incentives and corporate payments.
+Edenred offers earmarked payment solutions for food, fleet and mobility, incentives and corporate payments.
 These solutions enhance employee well-being and purchasing power, improve companies’ attractiveness and efficiency, and vitalize the employment market and the local economy.
 They also foster access to healthier food, more environmentally friendly products and softer mobility.

 Thanks to its global technology assets, Edenred managed close to €30 billion in business volume in 2020, primarily via mobile applications, online platforms and cards.

 Thanks to its agile, innovative approach, leading-edge technological expertise and close contact with each local ecosystem, Edenred seizes opportunities for development in all countries and all of its business lines.
 These offer significant potential, as the Group operates in underpenetrated markets and benefits from favorable demographic and social fundamentals, such as the formalization of the economy and increasing numbers of people in work worldwide; the impact of digitalization on the way we work, consume and interact; changes to urbanization and the way we relate to distance, which are generating more mobility needs and new ways of getting around; and lastly, global awareness of the climate emergency, which has led society to question the industrialization of farming and food production.

 To connect the fast-changing world of work, Edenred monitors and analyzes economic, social and environmental trends everywhere it operates so that it can develop the required solutions.

 2. A strategy of sustainable and profitable growth 2.
 A strategy of growth